rangle/a11y-violations-crawler/README.md

 - decide on a frontend framework to display the results?
 (Tentative: React)
 - allow a user to upload a sitemap-type file to bypass crawling (FUTURE)
 - make the front-end prettier
+- ensure there is no timeout when launching scan from the frontend (long polling?)